 Could this be a coincidence?
 The fitness geek in me demands shedding light on this…

-I have helped more women lose weight that I can count (check out these body transformations!), but weight loss with hypothyroidism can be a difficult task.
+I have helped more women lose weight than I can count (check out these body transformations!), but weight loss with hypothyroidism can be a difficult task.

-This is because thyroid is literally a gland that decides whether you are going to burn fat or not.
-It’s main function is to control your metabolism.
+This is because the thyroid is literally a gland that decides whether you are going to burn fat or not.
+Its main function is to control your metabolism.
 If your metabolism is too slow – you simply can’t burn fat.

 But, the thyroid does so much more than determining how much weight you are going to lose…

-Low levels of thyroid hormone also leads to poor digestive function, including low digestive enzymes and constipation.
+Low levels of thyroid hormone also lead to poor digestive function, including low digestive enzymes and constipation.
 There are strong connections between the thyroid and other hormones.
-Meaning a woman with hormonal symptoms every month, may actually have a thyroid issue driving it.
+This means a woman with hormonal symptoms every month may actually have a thyroid issue driving it.

 SURPRISE!!!
 That awful PMS that many women experience could actually be beyond the female hormones!

-In other words, thyroid is a very important gland.
+In other words, the thyroid is a very important gland.
 It is also a very sensitive gland.
-There are millions of people with a thyroid problem that do not know it because of flaws in understanding of basic thyroid function and in the way the thyroid is tested today.
+There are millions of people with a thyroid problem who do not know it because of flaws in understanding of basic thyroid function and in the way the thyroid is tested today.

 Hypothyroidism Symptoms